FAU-SWARM/website/README.md

-# website
+# SwarmWebsite
 Website for the SWARM project

-# SwarmWebsite

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

 ## Development server